 With global natural gas demand likely to rise by 50 percent between 2014 and 2040, supplying the markets will be a challenge.
 Some of the natural gas will be shipped across oceans as LNG.
 Some will be transported via large regional pipeline networks.
 However, most of it will be produced locally, in places like the Marcellus and Barnett Shales in the U.S., helping ensure reliable, affordable energy to support broad-based economic prosperity and thousands of well-paid jobs.

 By 2040 about 30 percent of the world’s electricity will be generated by natural gas.
 Motivating the shift are a number of factors, including: energy security, cost of fuel, and emissions concerns.
 In the U.S. the switch to natural gas a source of power generation is already well underway.
-A recent report by the U.S. Energy Information Administration shows that for the 12-month period ending January 2016, natural gas surpassed coal as the leading fuel for generating the nation’s electricity.
+A recent report by the U.S. Energy Information Administration shows that through year-end 2017, natural gas continued to be the leading energy source for generating the nation’s electricity.
+Providing reliable, affordable energy to support prosperity and enhance living standards is coupled with the need to do so in ways that reduce impacts on the environment, including the risk of climate change.
+This is a dual challenge ExxonMobil takes seriously.

 Sources: Charts: “ExxonMobil: The Outlook for Energy: A View to 2040”;